vsbron/course-react2024-the-wild-oasis/README.md

 - Booking page with all the details;
 - Check-in page where the booking can be confirmed and checked in (+also Breakfast can be added for additional price);
 - Check-out option from the main list and Booking page;
+- Booking can be deleted from the Bookings list or Booking page;

 ### Cabins